 The Learn to Skate USA Program is a beginning ice-skating program created by the United States Figure Skating Association to serve the needs of both recreational and competitive skaters.

 The Helena Figure Skating Club offers several Learn to Skate sessions per season.
-Each session includes 6 classes.
 We welcome new sign-ups at the start of each session.

 When are Learn to Skate Classes Held?

-Learn to Skate classes are held on Sunday afternoon throughout the skating season.
-Visit our class schedule page for Learn to Skate dates and times.
+Learn to Skate classes are held on Sunday afternoons throughout the skating season.
+2018-2019 schedule posted here.

 What Ages and Levels Can Participate in Learn to Skate?